roger-josue/mslearn-dotnet-files/README.md

 ## Objectives
 - Read files from the file system.
 - Create cross-platform paths with the Directory and Path classes.
-- Will continue with the rest of the tasks tomorrow.
+- Reading and writing files by using the File class and a JSON parser

 ## Used commands